 The Romanian policy landscape is governed by a distinctive set of processes and institutional traditions, and becoming well versed requires significant time and resources.
-I act as a ‘guide’ for those interested to engage with the Romanian policy-making institutions, helping to engage with policymakers, administrative officials, and devise the optimal strategy for promoting a particular policy proposal.
+I act as a ‘guide’ to those interested to engage with the Romanian policy-making institutions, helping to engage with policymakers, administrative officials, and devise the optimal strategy for promoting a particular policy proposal.

 I prefer a multi-partisan approach, focusing on building a wide support base for a policy proposal, but each case requires and benefits of a custom-made strategy that we consider to be the best when considering the political context, timeline, and allocated resources.
-I believe that the best strategy is one that integrates engaging decisionmakers, stakeholders, and other actors that can set the policy agenda.
+I believe that the best strategy is one that integrates engaging decision-makers, stakeholders, and other actors that can set the policy agenda.
 I integrate traditional and more modern approaches, including strategic communication through social media, mass media, and targeted communication in order to shape a unitary narrative in the public space on the topic of interest.

 - Direct advocacy;